 2. Aromatherapy Facial

 This facial uses aromatherapy oils for added benefits while following a similar process to the other kinds.
 It helps to rejuvenate the skin while relaxing the mind with the aromas.
-It can be done any time of the year.
+It can be done at any time of the year.

 The plant cells present in the oils seep into the skin during the massage, reviving the skin at the cellular level.
 It stimulates cell regeneration and the facial is composed of exfoliating, moisturising cream, a mask, serum and an under-eye gel.